 | Historical | Antique Thermostats, Mirrors | Accidental Breakage |

-Assessing your personal history with these sources helps you and your doctor understand your potential risk from these heavy metals.
+Assessing your personal history with these sources helps you and your doctor understand your potential risk.
+Knowing how to test for heavy metals in your body is an important step before starting any detox or treatment plan.

 Mercury in Everyday Products and Their Impact